 A seasonal influenza vaccination program for staff and patients begins each fall and continues until spring of the following year.

-The Pharmacist, Medical Director, and ICC manage the program and provide education and access to the vaccine.
+The Pharmacist, MedicalOfficer, and ICC manage the program and provide education and access to the vaccine.

-The ICC will meet with the Medical Director, Director of Nursing, and Medical Officer or their designees to determine the presence of an outbreak of infection. i) The ICC will take measures to:
+The ICC will meet with the MedicalDirector, Director of Nursing, and Medical Officer or their designees to determine the presence of an outbreak of infection. i) The ICC will take measures to:

 Control the spread,